west china medical publishers

 find Keyword "病原学" 18 results

-• Practical exploration of improving the rate of pathogen examination before antibiotic treatment in inpatients based on FOCUS-PDCA
+• Practical exploration of improving submission rate of pathogen examination in counterpart supported high-altitude county hospitals based on failure mode and effect analysis

 • Etiology and Risk Factors of Late-Onset Hospital-Acquired Pneumonia in Respiratory Intensive Care Unit